jacekturek/fuzyecon/budget_field.md

 > ❗the prices of each unit in VectorX namely VectorP

-The scalar multiplication:
+Consider the scalar multiplication:

 > VectorX ⊕ VecorP <= I

 where

-> I - budget limit
+> I = budget limit

-The set of 'shopping carts' <= I are possible for consumer:
+The set of 'shopping carts' for which ... ⊕ ... <= I are possible for consumer:

-> within the budget
+> are => within the budget

 The set where the VectorX ⊕ VecorY = I (rather than <=), is called the budget field.